Home » By Course » Drinks » 10-Minute Berry Mocktail Recipe

 • Pitcher option: If you’re making drinks for a group, muddle the berries and mint in a pitcher, add the other ingredients, and pour in the soda water right before serving.

-What to Serve with Berry Mocktail
+What to Serve with a Berry Mocktail

-Berry mocktails go great with light bites like cucumber appetizers, avocado deviled eggs,cheesy pull-apart bread, or a simple cheese and charcuterie board.
+Berry mocktails go great with light bites like cucumber appetizers, avocado deviled eggs, cheesy pull-apart bread, or a simple cheese and charcuterie board.
 They also fit right in with brunch favorites such as blueberry scones, fruit tarts, or mini quiches

 More Easy Drinks To Try